Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.7/Feature-80579-ImprovedJavaScriptModalAPI.rst

    Content will be grabbed from a url set in the option `content`

 Modal.types.iframe
-   Url provided in the option `content` will be loaded in a iframe in the modal.
+   Url provided in the option `content` will be loaded in an iframe in the modal.
-   Also it will automaticly set the title from the contained document.
+   Also it will automatically set the title from the contained document.

 Title
 ^^^^^

 The `title` will be display above the modal content.
-For the type :javascript:`Modal.types.iframe` this option will have no effect.
+For the type :js:`Modal.types.iframe` this option will have no effect.
 As soon as the content from the iframe is loaded, the title will be replaced with title of the contained document.
 The default will set the title to "Information".